valsteen/ableton-live-html5-control-surface/README.md

 In its current state, setting up the application requires to be familiar with installing development tools on Mac OS X.

 I'm currently trying to isolate as much as I can so I can give accurate instructions on how to install it from scratch.
-If you're stuck somewhere, find instructions unclear, or even found a solution to a problem not mentioned here please help me complete this guide by opening a ticket.
+If you're stuck somewhere, find instructions unclear, or even found a solution to a problem not mentioned here please help me complete this guide by opening a ticket or pinging me on twitter ( @\_v1nc3nt\_ ).
 And by all means don't hesitate to fork the project and send pull requests.

 ## Server